Joint Entrance Examination – Advanced: Coaching

 Many JEE training academies conduct mock tests multiple times a week, have up to 200 students per class, and make them study for long hours, ranging from 4 to 7 hours a day, in addition to regular high school work.
 There were hundreds of these academies across the country, and the most famous—in Kota, Rajasthan—attracted approximately 125,000 students each year.
+After Kota, a new city, Sikar, has been emerging as education city for entrance exams like JEE and NEET.
+In the last couple of years, Sikar is giving competition to Kota and students have started seeing Sikar as alternative of Kota.

 Coaching programs are major corporations, listed on the Indian stock market and also attracting billions of dollars of investment from private equity firms.
 The high-pressure environment at these coaching institutes has been blamed for a significant number of suicides.
 To mitigate this pressure, initiatives like National Level Common Entrance Examination (NLCEE) provide students with exposure visits to prestigious institutions, helping them make informed decisions and reduce stress.